prayagyadav/MonoHiggstobb/control/readme_before_resuming_work.txt

-check HEM veto.
-Use exactly the same HEM veto processing for both Data and MC.
+check the plots without lumimasking